ajmeese7/coupon-booked/README.md

 in JavaScript to get that information directly from an object created from the JSON.

+The SQL server is two hours behind my timezone, putting it in Pacific Daylight Time.
+This may be important for running analytics or finding the proper last modified time.

 The app is reduced to approximately 10mb once deployed to Android, so don't make the mistake I made and think you need to minify the massive node_modules folder.